High or Tall? What’s the Difference?

 • The walls around the fortress were thick and high.

-• Prices are getting higher.
+• Prices are getting higher every year.

-• Cook the meat at a high temperature to get a golden brown colour.
+• Cook the meat at a high temperature to get a golden-brown colour.

-When to use TALL
+When to Use Tall

 • John is the tallest boy in the class.

-• St. Paul’s cathedral used to be the tallest building in London.
+• St Paul’s Cathedral used to be the tallest building in London.

-• Baobab trees grow very tall.
+• Baobab trees can grow very tall.

 • They usually serve cocktails in tall glasses.